KirtiPratihar/GUI_PROJECTS-Python/README.md

 6. **Event Loop**:
    - A loop that waits for events and dispatches them to the appropriate  event handlers.
-   - Keeps the GUI responsive..
+   - Keeps the GUI responsive.

 7. **Event Handlers**:
    - Functions or methods that respond to specific events (e.g., button clicks).